hubotio/hubot/docs/deploying/heroku.md

     % heroku addons:create rediscloud

-Note: the free redis plans don't offer any persistence so your hubot will lose all the information when it goes to sleep.
+Note: the free redis plans don't offer any persistence so your botforge will lose all the information when it goes to sleep.

 Free dynos on Heroku will [sleep after 30 minutes of inactivity](https://devcenter.heroku.com/articles/dyno-sleeping).
-That means your hubot would leave the chat room and only rejoin when it does get traffic.
-This is extremely inconvenient since most interaction is done through chat, and hubot has to be online and in the room to respond to messages.
-To get around this, you can use the [hubot-heroku-keepalive](https://github.com/hubot-scripts/hubot-heroku-keepalive) script, which will keep your free dyno alive for up to 18 hours/day.
-If you never want Hubot to sleep, you will need to [upgrade to Heroku's hobby plan](https://www.heroku.com/pricing).
+That means your botforge would leave the chat room and only rejoin when it does get traffic.
+This is extremely inconvenient since most interaction is done through chat, and botforge has to be online and in the room to respond to messages.
+To get around this, you can use the [botforge-heroku-keepalive](https://github.com/botforge-scripts/botforge-heroku-keepalive) script, which will keep your free dyno alive for up to 18 hours/day.
+If you never want Botforge to sleep, you will need to [upgrade to Heroku's hobby plan](https://www.heroku.com/pricing).